-Austria is one of the most beautiful countries in all of Europe.
-It is also famous for its wealth of history and culture, such as the many works of Mozart that were composed in Vienna.
+Austria is one of the most beautiful countries in Europe.
+It is also famous for its rich history and culture.
+Vienna, for example, has a strong connection to Mozart, who lived and composed music in the city.

 Top Schools Offering Engineering Programs in Austria